Mirko-A/obsidian/The Pragmatic Programmer/Tips.md

 16. Prototype to Learn (disposable code)
 17. Program Close to the Problem Domain
 18. Estimate to Avoid Surprises
+19. Iterate the Schedule with the Code
-19. Keep Knowledge in Plain Text
+20. Keep Knowledge in Plain Text
+21. Use the Power of Command Shells
+22.